Netflix/lemur/docs/administration.rst

 Whenever a cert is rotated, Lemur will send a notification via email to the certificate owner.
 This notification is disabled by default; to enable it, you must set the option ``--notify`` (when using cron) or the configuration parameter ``ENABLE_ROTATION_NOTIFICATION`` (when using celery).

+**Certificate revocation**

+Whenever a cert is revoked, Lemur will send a notification via email to the certificate owner.
+This notification will only be sent if the certificate's "notify" option is enabled.

 **Security certificate expiration summary**